ist-international/schoolid/g-suite-integration.md

----
-title: G Suite SchoolID Integration Guide
+# G Suite Integration Guide
----

 This document describes how to configure Google G Suite for user authentication via SchoolID.